-All states have laws called "statutes of limitations," which set forth the time limits for filing a lawsuit after you've suffered some type of harm.
+All states have laws called "statutes of limitations," which set out the time limits for filing a lawsuit after you've suffered some type of harm.
 For personal injury cases in Wisconsin, the time limit is three years.
-This means that your lawsuit must be filed in a Wisconsin state court within three years of the date of your accident, or it will not be heard at all, and you will be unable to seek recourse for your injuries.
+This means that your lawsuit must be filed in a Wisconsin state court within three years of the date of your accident, or it will not be heard at all, unless a rare exception applies to extend the filing period.
 So, it is absolutely essential to be aware of -- and comply with -- this time limit.
+You can read the details of this law at Wisconsin Statutes section 893.54.

 It is also important to be aware of Wisconsin laws relating to shared fault for an accident or injury.
 In some cases, a defendant will argue that you are partially at fault for your accident, which could impact your ability to recover compensation for your injuries.